opencord/voltha-docs/overview/deploy-physical.rst

 Exposing VOLTHA Services
 ------------------------

-At this point VOLTHA is deployed and from within the Kubernetes cluster the VOLTHA services can be reached.
+At this point VOLTHA is deployed, and from within the Kubernetes cluster the VOLTHA services can be reached.
 However, from outside the Kubernetes cluster the services cannot be reached.